 - Networking: Research is frequently collaborative and multidisciplinary, and being involved in projects will help junior doctors get to know consultants in the field of career interest and related careers, which is beneficial when job applications come around.
 It is also great for creating partnerships and relationships with other researchers and clinicians within your hospital or network.

 - Highly valued when applying for registrar positions in certain specialties e.g. surgery, where research publication and conference presentation is required to accrue extra marks or points towards your CV.

 Challenges of doing research as a junior doctor

 No longer do you have the flexibility that you had as a medical student.
-It takes some forward planning to be able to squeeze in time for research on top of a full time job as a junior doctor (e.g. using ADOs, study days, annual leave or rostered weeks on after nights etc).
+It takes some forward planning to be able to squeeze in time for research on top of a full-time job as a junior doctor (e.g. using ADOs, study days, annual leave or rostered weeks off after nights, etc.).
 Working as a junior doctor often involves unpredictable hours dictated by the patient load of the unit or department to which you are attached, and it is important to prioritise your responsibilities to your patients and your clinical team above your responsibilities to your research projects.
-Additionally, it is advisable for new junior doctors who have just started not to delve too heavily into research projects until you have settled into your new role, and you get enough rest and recreational time to avoid burn out.
+Additionally, it is advisable for new junior doctors who have just started not to delve too heavily into research projects until you have settled into your new role, and you get enough rest and recreational time to avoid burnout.

 How to engage in research projects as a junior doctor

 - Find out about current projects being done in the department and see if they need a helping hand e.g. with data collection or write-up of already collected data from an existing database.

 - Talk to your term supervisor, the research director of the department you are working in, and ask if there are any projects that need some assistance.